Was the General Worker Right to Refuse the Task? Seeking Advice on Possible Dismissal

 aussiejohn

-Why didn't the hospital call a plumber in immediately the problem was known.
+Why didn't the hospital call a plumber immediately once the problem was known?

 I would never want to work in your hospital.
-How do you expect general staff to deal with these sorts of problems.
-One thing YOU HAVE NOT TOLD US - is this guy a plumber?
-If he is not, then as far as I can see, he is not qualified to touch sewerage pipes and well within his rights to refuse.
+How do you expect general staff to deal with these sorts of problems?
+One thing you have not told us— is this guy a plumber?
+If he is not, then as far as I can see, he is not qualified to touch sewerage pipes and is well within his rights to refuse.

 Please reply to us and tell us the full story, not just selected excerpts.